smohandass/gcloud-sql-kasten/README.md

 gsutil rm -r gs://${BUCKET_NAME}/testaccess.txt
 ```

-3. Create a secret on the application namespace that holds the service account authentication json, Cloud SQL instance to be protected, bucket name and the project id.
+3. Create a secret on the application namespace that holds the service account authentication json, Cloud SQL instance , bucket name and the project id.

 In this example, I set the application namespace to `gcloud-sql`